EricZinda/Perplexity/backlog.md

-Decide if we want to handle any logical operations for be_v_id besides propositions
-    - Make sure we test various propositions

 solution group handler fixes:
 - allow solutions to say "I'm it!" just like groups
 - Have a method to call to say "continue"